-Long Term: 5+ years
+• Long Term: 5+ years

-Implementation timing suggestions are based on factors such as cost, ease of putting objective into place, and expressed interest in the objective garnered during the public input process.
+Implementation timing suggestions are based on factors such as cost, ease of achieving objective, and expressed interest in the objective garnered during the public input process.
 Implementation of objectives can be adjusted as opportunities present themselves to fund particular objectives.
+Although the City of Jonesville is listed as the lead entity for each objective it is recommended that the City seek out potential community partners for implementation of objectives, where appropriate.